How To Find The Best Value When Buying A Hard Hat

 Pyramex and Jackson Safety: These brands offer more budget-friendly options in the $10-$40 range, ideal for light use or bulk procurement while meeting ANSI standards.

-Bullard and Snap-on: Cater to the mid-to-high-end market, priced from $50 to $200, often including specialty options like full brim, advanced ventilation, or integrated LED lighting.
+Bullard and Snap-on Cater to the mid-to-high-end market, priced from $50 to $200, often including specialty options such as full brims, advanced ventilation, or integrated LED lighting.

 Selecting a brand balances budget, required safety features, and personal or organizational brand affinity.